-Transactions Whether TP documentation expected? company in Country A, covered by an APA agreement between No, as the transaction is covered by an APA agreement falling within subparagraph (e).
-The threshold in subparagraph (f) excludes such transaction.
-However, SingCo should keep relevant documents for preparing
+Transactions Whether TP documentation required?
+Purchases from related No, as the transaction is covered by an company in Country A , APA agreement falling within subcovered by an APA A paragraph (e).
+The threshold in Table 2 excludes such transaction.
+However,

-Transactions Whether TP documentation expected? the annual APA compliance report.
+Transactions Whether TP documentation required? agreement between Country A and Singapore SingCo should keep relevant documents for preparing the annual APA compliance report.
 Please refer to sub-paragraph (e).
 Sales to a related company in Singapore subject to the same tax rate as SingCo No, as the transaction is a local transaction falling within sub-paragraph (a).
-The threshold in sub-paragraph (f) excludes such local transaction.
+The threshold in Table 2 excludes such local transaction.